lakenen/view-school/exercises/05-upload-file/README.md

 # Lesson Six: Uploading a Document

-... informative and insightful intro ... (something about thumbnails too)
+... informative and insightful intro ...

 ## Your Task

 In this exercise, you'll write a node module `upload-file`:
 - export a function that takes two arguments: a Buffer `file` and function `callback`
-- when called, the function should upload the file to the View API with a specified thumbnail size, then call the callback function with the result
+- when called, the function should upload the file to the View API, then call the callback function with the result

 Put your solution in `upload-file.js` in [this project's directory](/open/05-upload-file).